Classification of weak Bruhat interval modules of $0$-Hecke algebras: Classification of weak Bruhat interval modules up to isomorphism

 Thus, $f$ is an $H_{4}(0)$-module isomorphism.
 But $f([2134,2143]_L)\neq[2134,2143]_L$, since $f(2134)\not\in[2134,2143]_L$. \end{exmp}

-By Theorem \ref{thm:mainthm1}, the descent-preserving isomorphic classes of left weak Bruhat intervals on a Coxeter group $W$ are in one-to-one correspondence with the isomorphic classes of left weak Bruhat interval modules of $H_W(0)$.
-This leads us to define the following equivalence relation on ${\rm Int}(W)$, which recovers the equivalence relation $\stackrel{D}\simeq$ on ${\rm Int}(\mathfrak{S}_n)$ introduced in \cite{KLO23} when $W=\mathfrak{S}_n$.
+By Theorem \ref{thm:mainthm1}, the descent-preserving isomorphism classes of left weak Bruhat intervals in a Coxeter group $W$ are in one-to-one correspondence with the isomorphism classes of weak Bruhat interval modules of $H_W(0)$.
+This motivates the following equivalence relation on ${\rm Int}(W)$, which coincides with the equivalence relation $\stackrel{D}\simeq$ on ${\rm Int}(\mathfrak{S}_n)$ introduced in \cite{KLO23} when $W=\mathfrak{S}_n$.